toSteven/toSteven/README.md

 # 💫 About Me:
-Hello, I'm Howard Steven, a Junior ASP.NET Core Blazor Front-End Developer. <br>I specialize in building user-friendly and responsive web applications using ASP.NET Core and Blazor. <br>I'm passionate about continuous learning, innovative problem-solving, and contributing to the development community.
+Hello, I'm Howard Steven, a Junior ASP.NET Core Blazor Front-End Developer.
+I specialize in building user-friendly and responsive web applications, and integrating data using ASP.NET Core and Blazor.
+I'm passionate about continuous learning, innovative problem-solving, and contributing to the development community.

 ## 🌐 Socials: